lexchou-aspose/Aspose.3D-Products/3d/net/verify-watermark/dae/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

-        {{< blocks/products/pf/agp/demobox sectionTitle="Free App to Add Blind Watermark Verification to DAE" sectionDescription="Check our live demos to [Watermark Verification DAE](https://products.aspose.app/3d/verify-watermark/dae) with following benefits." >}}
-            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
-            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
-            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload DAE file and hit the \"Watermark\" button" >}}
-            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download DAE file from the link, if required" >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="DAE" readMoreLink="https://docs.fileformat.com/3d/dae/" >}}
-A DAE file is a Digital Asset Exchange file format that is used for exchanging data between interactive 3D applications.
-This file format is based on the COLLADA (COLLAborative Design Activity) XML schema which is an open standard XML schema for the exchange of digital assets among graphics software applications.
-It has been adopted by ISO as a publicly available specification, ISO/pAS 17506.

-        {{< /blocks/products/pf/agp/about-file-text >}}

-    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark Verification to Formats" subTitle="Using C#, One can also add blind watermark verification to many other file formats including." >}}